-I’m always open about this in person, but I’ve never quite worked up the courage to openly talk about my own struggle with depression here.
+I’m pretty open about this in person, but I’ve never quite worked up the courage to openly talk about my own struggle with depression here.
 It’s a travel blog after all, so I wanted to keep it light and mostly filled with travelogues and helpful tips on traveling.
 But I also know that depression has been a marked part of who I am and why I practice gratitude and why I take Local Adventures.
 I know I’m not the only one, so hopefully this may help whoever is reading this know that you’re not alone too.

 For as long as I can remember, I’ve lived with depression.
 I was great at masking this growing up, because I felt pressure to be the perfect pastor’s child.
 I know I’ve had plenty of happy memories sprinkled into my childhood, but overall I was internally a somber and moody child.
 I honestly believed everyone in the world also felt the way I did and was also masking their sadness too.
 Yet I hoped that this was a phase of childhood, and one day as I blossomed into a mature adult, it would resolve itself.
-I was wrong.

 Last year, while living in LA, my depression spiraled out of control to the point where I alienated myself from almost everyone I knew, and I could not leave my bed most days.
-I felt completely and utterly hopeless.
+I had hit a new and even lower rock bottom where I felt completely and utterly hopeless.
 Each and every passing day was painful, and the guilt of my depressing existence would even eat away at me (See how it continues to spiral?).
 It took courage that I didn’t think I could afford to keep living each new day.

 When I was hitting my rock bottom of last year, I finally decided to seek help.
 I was put on a medication that my body responded well to and I talked to a therapist regularly.